Call for proposals for the 2022 GEM Report Fellowship programme closed on 14 January 2022

 - Madhuri AGARWAL (India) - “Retain, promote or support - How to reduce inequality in educational opportunity: evidence from India”

 - Gabriel BADESCU (Romania) - “Fostering inclusive education by enhancing cooperative skills”

 - Donny BAUM (United States) - “Non-State Actors in Early Childhood Education: Implications for Education Equity and Quality”

 - Enrique VALENCIA-LOPEZ (Mexico) - “Improving and Aligning Measurement of Ethnicity in International Surveys”

-The Global Education Monitoring (GEM) Report, formerly known as the Education for All Global Monitoring Report (GMR), is an editorially independent, authoritative, and evidence-based annual report that monitors progress in education in the Sustainable Development Goals (SDGs), with special focus on SDG 4 on education.
+The Global Education Monitoring (GEM) Report, formerly known as the Education for All Global Monitoring Report (GMR), is an editorially independent, authoritative, and evidence-based annual report that monitors progress in education in the Sustainable Development Goals (SDGs), which have been adopted as part of the 2030 Agenda for Sustainable Development, with special focus on SDG 4 on education.
 Its mandate was established in the Incheon Declaration of the World Education Forum in May 2015.
 The Education 2030 Framework for Action defined this mandate for the GEM Report as the mechanism “for monitoring and reporting on SDG 4 and on education in the other SDGs” and for reporting “on the implementation of national and international strategies to help hold all relevant partners to account for their commitments”.

 The Open Society Foundations work to build vibrant and tolerant democracies whose governments are accountable and open to the participation of all people.
 The Open Society Foundations are committed to empowering young people by supporting efforts to increase access to quality education.
 From early childhood to higher education, the Open Society Foundations work to ensure young people from different backgrounds have equal access to education and to promote critical thinking, respect for diverse opinions, and free and open intellectual inquiry.